 Where Nature is Closer than you think

 Lawrence Marsh and his partner Jo Hardy, took on the management and responsibility of operating Willow Lakes in January 2020.
 Since then, Willow Lakes has continued to develop into the fantastic diverse business it is today and they have plenty more planned for the future.
-With its cottages, log cabins, lodges and stabling for 20 horses already thriving, there is planning permission to develop a total of 39 lodges on the park as well as an on-site restaurant and wedding venue.
+With its incredible on-site café/restaurant, cottages, log cabins, lodges, business suite and stabling for 20 horses already thriving, there is planning permission to develop a total of 39 lodges on the park as well as a wedding venue.
 Willow Lakes is embarking on an exciting 5 year master plan become a premier destination.

 With 20 acres set aside for paddocks, a stable block for 20 horses, and over 3 miles of post and rail fencing, Willow Lakes is also a working livery yard – and that coupled with the lakes, the space, the views, the beautifully maintained park and the backdrop of grazing horses – make it a perfect retreat for you to escape the demands of everyday life.

 Willow Lakes actively encourage the preservation and conservation of all wildlife and its environment.
 A wide variety of birds, including herons, cormorants, swifts, swallows, house martins, skylarks, kestrels, kites, buzzards, dippers, pied wagtails and even kingfishers are regular visitors to the park, especially around the lakes.